julou/sci-article-with-R/README.md

 - `sci_article_with_R.R` contains all command to load data, run the analysis by executing tye notebook files, and render the article by running the manuscript file.
 - it is recommended to create a `data` directory to store files with raw data; alternatively, it can be a symlink to a centralised data directory.

+NB: an additional benefit of putting script and manuscript files in subdirectories becomes obvious when the project relies on a dataset spread among many files (or with many files in the same directory); RStudio's "Find in files" becomes very slow if the data directory isn't excluded (even if it is a symlink), hence the convenience of searching within `src` or `manuscript`.

 ## Design choices